Johan Vásquez (footballer, born 1998): Club career

+UNAM

 After a couple of years in Pumas UNAM academy, Vásquez first joined Tigres UANL youth academy in 2015.
 He then briefly transferred to Poblado Miguel Alemán FC in 2016 before settling in Cimarrones de Sonora, successfully going through the ranks until reaching the first team and making his professional debut in the Ascenso MX.

+Monterrey

 In April 2018, Vásquez joined Monterrey on a two-year loan deal with the option to buy.
 He was eventually purchased by Monterrey for US$2 million, making him the most expensive transfer between the top two levels of Mexican football.

+Return to UNAM

-In December 2019, Vásquez joined UNAM on loan with the option to buy.
+In December 2019, following a lack of playing time, Vásquez joined UNAM on loan with the option to buy.
+On 12 January 2020, he made his debut with the team, appearing in the starting line up against Pachuca as the Pumas won 2–1.
 Two months later, following impressive performances, 50 percent of his rights were purchased by UNAM.

+He solidified his place in the starting eleven, helping the team reach the Guardianes 2020 championship finals, losing against León in an aggregate 3–1.
+He was subsequently included in the tournament's best XI.

+Genoa

+2021–22: Debut season

-On 16 August 2021, Vásquez joined Serie A club Genoa on a season-long loan with an obligation to buy after one played match.
+On 16 August 2021, Vásquez joined Serie A club Genoa on a season-long loan with an obligation to buy after one played match for a transfer fee of €3.5 million.
 On 17 October, Vásquez made his debut with the team in a league match against Sassuolo, scoring the equalizing goal for his team for a 2–2 draw.

+2022–23: Loan to Cremonese

 On 18 June 2022, Vásquez moved to recently promoted Cremonese on loan with an option to buy.
+On 6 May 2023, Vásquez scored Cremonese's second goal in a 2–0 victory over Spezia.
+He returned to Genoa after the end of the season.

+2024–25: Player of the season

+On 13 April 2025, Vásquez made his 121st league appearance in a scoreless draw against Hellas Verona, surpassing Hirving Lozano as the Mexican with the most appearances in Serie A. On 19 May, he was awarded the club's "Grifone d'Oro" for best player of the season.

+On 15 August, Vásquez made his debut as team captain in a 3–0 home victory over Vicenza in the first round of that season's Coppa Italia.

 International career

 Youth

 Vásquez began his international career with the under-23 side, featuring at the 2019 Pan American Games where Mexico won the bronze medal.
 He also participated at the 2020 CONCACAF Olympic Qualifying Championship, scoring one goal in five appearances, where Mexico won the competition.
 He was included in the tournament's Best XI.
 Vásquez was subsequently called up to participate in the 2020 Summer Olympics.
-He won the bronze medal with the Olympic team.
+He scored Mexico's second goal in a 3–1 victory over Olympic hosts, Japan, in the third-place match for the bronze medal.